hamboneZA/TwitterSearchReplyBot/README.md

 #  TwitterSearchReplyBot

 Python script to search Twitter for a phrase / hashtag / whatever and reply to a returned result with random pre-defined phrases.
 I did this on Ubuntu 16.04, but Python anywhere would work, I guess.
-I stupidly screwed up Pythion versions - don't make my mistake and install it properly.
+I stupidly screwed up my Python versions - don't make my mistake and install it properly or use a suitable venv.

 ## Prerequisites

 - Python (3.6+)
-- Twython </list>
+- Twython

 ### Install